 Free Access to journal articles

-- Many scholarly society journals and other nonprofit publisher journals allow their articles to be made available free on the Internet 6 months after publication.
+Many scholarly society journals and other nonprofit publisher journals allow their articles to be made available free on the Internet 6 months after publication.
 This is not technically "open access" because it is not available immediately but it has allowed the development of large archives of research literature.

-- ArXiv is an archive for preprints that has predominantly been used by scientists in the fields of physics, mathematics, and computer science.
+ArXiv is an archive for preprints that has predominantly been used by scientists in the fields of theoretical physics, mathematics, and computer science.
 Very recently, quantitative biologists/geneticists have also been adding their preprints.
 It is maintained by Cornell University.

 - Many universities have begun developing an institutional repository of their own faculty and student work.
 MSU does not currently have an institutional repository.

 Projects in Affordable Publishing